 The trade between the two nations has worked due to the good trade relationship between them, resulting in $2.53 billion in 2018.
 The leading Canadian exports to Singapore are mechanical, electrical, and equipment.
 In 2020 the exports of machines between the two countries amounted to $621 million.
 Precious metals totalled $94.9 million, and medical and pharmaceutical products mounted to $94.3 million.

 The Canadian Government makes living in Canada for Singapore immigrants welcoming and accommodating.
 The Southeast-Asian diaspora is well established in many Canadian cities like Vancouver, Toronto, and Ottawa.
-Throughout the past several decades, many skilled workers and entrepreneurs have immigrated to Canada and have created vibrant communities of like-minded individuals.
+Throughout the past several decades, many skilled workers and entrepreneurs on business visas have immigrated to Canada and have created vibrant communities of like-minded individuals.

 Aided by the growth of the economy and the rise in Canadian employment rates, Southeast-Asian immigrants found many opportunities for businesses and investments.
 Ranging from opportunities in real estate to high-tech to the gaming industry, Singaporean entrepreneurs became successful in many types of businesses in Canada.